Mathew321/nvim/README.md

-# 💤 LazyVim
+# 💤 Custom LazyVim configuration

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
+## Credits
+Constum configuration was setup with [LazyVim](https://github.com/LazyVim/LazyVim) as the plugin-manager.
 Refer to the [documentation](https://lazyvim.github.io/installation) to get started.